 - High-tech imaging: CT/CTA, MRI/MRA, PET, and NCI/NPI (nuclear cardiac imaging).

 - Covered non-emergency transportation.
 (See Ambulance Services in Chapter 3).

 - Durable medical equipment and orthotics.

 - Prosthetics.

 - Medical formulas.

 - Low protein food.

 - Home health care.

 - Hospice.

 - Infertility treatment.

-- Services to treat gender identity disorder and gender dysphoria.
+- Services to treat gender identity disorder and gender incongruence.

-- Mental health and substance use disorder outpatient services.
-Your provider must call Beacon for prior authorization.

 - Non-emergency inpatient admissions.

 - Nutritional counseling.

 - Organ transplants.

 - Outpatient rehabilitation therapies.
 (For example: physical, occupational and speech therapies).

 - Certain prescription drugs from a pharmacy or that are given to you (by injection or infusion).

 These are examples only.
 Please check with your provider, or call the plan, for more information about specific services, supplies, and drugs subject to prior authorization.
-From time to time, the plan may change the services subject to prior authorization
+From time to time, the plan may change the services subject to prior authorization.